(Corrects paragraph 5 to say U.S. Bank is trustee for junior bondholders)

 Momentive has cited contract language pushing the U.S. Bank group's debt behind other creditors', but the bank claims the clause applies only to senior secured lenders, and that no other creditor group can stand ahead of it in the payback line.

 Parties have acknowledged a win for U.S. Bank on that issue would upend the restructuring and send Momentive back the drawing board.
-The matter kicks off Monday's hearing, and if Drain sides with U.S. Bank early on, he could obviate the rest of the week's schedule.
+If Drain sides with U.S. Bank on Tuesday, he could ostensibly obviate the rest of the week's schedule.

 The other major objection comes from senior secured lenders owed more than $1 billion, led by Bank of Oklahoma and Wilmington Trust.
 Although they would receive full repayment under the plan, they object to missing out on extra premiums known as make-whole payments they say are owed for early redemption of their bonds.